gtalusan/node-zlib-backport/README.md

 You can find project documentation at https://github.com/joyent/node/blob/v0.11.12/doc/api/zlib.markdown

-**Pay attention that options argument object and zlib.params has not been backported.**
+**Pay attention that options argument object and zlib.params have not been backported.**